d-addison/CUShotgun/README.md

-# CUShotgun - Website for the Carleton University Trap and Skeet Team
+# CU Shotgun - Website for the Carleton University Trap and Skeet Team

+## Note: This website is no longer maintained or hosted.

 ## Link: https://cutrapandskeet.herokuapp.com/